 Who do I choose?
 How do I decide?

-- There are a number of things you might consider when making your decision.
+There are several things you might consider when making your decision.
 These include:

-- Who you believe would raise them, protect them and manage their interests in the
+- Who you believe would raise them, protect them, and manage their interests in the way you would wish?

 – General health